View Ernesto Villarruel's Obituary on nwitimes.com and share memories

 ELECTRIC CITY, WA - Ernesto Villarruel, age 64, of Electric City, WA, formerly of Gary, IN, passed away January 28, 2020.
 He was born in East Chicago on February 12, 1955 to the late Francisco and Maria Villarruel.
 Ernesto served in the United States Navy from 1972-1979, where he received the Good Conduct Award, National Defense Service Medal, and Letter of Commendation.
 Ernesto retired from Grand Cooley Dam as an assistant dispatcher, and had previously worked as a senior reactor supervisor at Detroit Edison in Michigan and then in Washington State.
 In his free time he enjoyed hiking, gardening, and a good meal.
 Ernesto loved his dogs and cherished the time he spent with his wife and family.

-He is survived by his wife of 21 years, Rochelle "Shelley"; three brothers, Adam (Donna) Villarruel of Hebron, IN, Francisco Villarruel, Jr. of Ponca City, OK, Gilberto Villarruel of Portage; three sisters, Catalina (Ignacio) Hurtado of Portage, Eva Hayes of Hobart, and Susanna Villarruel of Valparaiso; special childhood friend, Kevin Hlavaty; beloved dog, Bug; many loving nieces, nephews and other loving family.
+He is survived by his wife of 21 years, Rochelle "Shelley"; three brothers: Adam (Donna) Villarruel of Hebron, IN, Francisco Villarruel, Jr. of Ponca City, OK, Gilberto Villarruel of Portage; three sisters: Catalina (Ignacio) Hurtado of Portage, Eva Hayes of Hobart, and Susanna Villarruel of Valparaiso; special childhood friend, Kevin Hlavaty; beloved dog, Bug; many loving nieces, nephews and other loving family.
+In lieu of flowers, memorial contributions in Ernesto's name may be made to the ASPCA at www.aspca.orgonate.